k-galvin/fika/documents/Software-Design-Description.md

 #### 6.3.1.1 Detailed Class Description: CafeMap
 The CafeMap class is responsible for rendering a static location map for a specific cafe within the Cafe Details Page.
 Due to the Next.js server-side rendering environment, this component utilizes dynamic imports to load the Leaflet library only on the client side.

-**Purpose**: Convert a text-based address into geographic coordinates using the Nominatim API and render a Leaflet map showing a pinned marker.
+* Purpose: Convert a text-based address into geographic coordinates using the Nominatim API and render a Leaflet map showing a pinned marker.

 **Fields (Props & State)**